Prithivirajan2911/Ex.No-2-CD/README.md

 # Ex-2-GENERATION OF LEXICAL TOKENS LEX FLEX TOOL
+# DATE : 24-09-24
 # AIM
-## To write a lex program to implement lexical analyzer to recognize a few patterns.
+To write a lex program to implement lexical analyzer to recognize a few patterns.
 # ALGORITHM

 1. Start the program.